Google Tag Manager

 Variable Unit Course

-Variable unit courses will have the option to set unit value before completing the registration process.
-Use the "Units*" field to select number of units in which you would like to enroll.
+Variable unit courses will have the option to set the unit value before completing the registration process.
+Use the "Units*" field to select the number of units in which you would like to enroll.

 Variable unit option in the Enrollment options window.